11 Modern Choral Hymn Settings for Christmas

 SATB or 2-Part Choir with Piano

-A beautiful, accessible arrangement of this traditional carol with fresh harmonies and interesting piano accompaniment.
+A beautiful, accessible arrangement of this traditional carol, featuring fresh harmonies and an interesting piano accompaniment.

 4. How Great Our Joy (While By My Sheep) (Craig Courtney)